Emperor-khay/Gloztec_Solutions_Laravel_Assessment/README.md

 # **Laravel Developer Technical Assessment**

-Welcome to the **Gloztec Solutions Laravel Developer Assessment**.
-This test will evaluate your skills in **Laravel, APIs, debugging, Git, and SQL**.

-**Instructions:**
-- Clone this repository to your local machine.
-- Complete the tasks outlined below.
-- Push your changes to **your GitHub repository** and submit the link.
-- Ensure your code is clean, well-documented, and properly structured.
-- AI tools are allowed, but **make sure you understand your solution**.

----

 ## **Task 1: Laravel CRUD Operations**
 ### **Objective:**
 Build a simple **Task Management System** using Laravel.